The Colour of My Love Concert

-The Colour of My Love Concert is the second home video by Canadian singer Celine Dion, released on VHS on 19 October 1995 and on DVD on 6 January 1998.
-It was filmed in September 1993 at Le Théàtre Capitole in Quebec City, Canada and aired in December 1993 in Canada on CTV and in February 1994 in the United States on Disney Channel.
+The Colour of My Love Concert is the second home video by Canadian singer Celine Dion, released on VHS on 19 October 1995 and on DVD on 6 January 1998 by Columbia Records and Epic Records.
+It was filmed on 7–8 September 1993 at the Capitole de Québec in Quebec City and first aired in December 1993 on CTV in Canada and in February 1994 on the Disney Channel in the United States.

+The program presents songs from Dion's early English-language albums, including material from The Colour of My Love, and includes appearances by Peabo Bryson and Clive Griffin.
+The home video achieved strong commercial results, reaching the top three on music video charts in the United Kingdom and Australia, and earning platinum certifications in the United States, United Kingdom, and France.
+It also received several nominations at the Gemini Awards.